sibshahz/sibshahz/README.md

 ### Hi there 👋
+## About me 🙋‍♂️
-I am Shahid Gillani, front end developer from Pakistan.
+I am ✨**Shahid Gillani**✨ , front end developer from Pakistan.

 [![My Skills](https://skills.thijs.gg/icons?i=react,html,css,figma,git,js,jquery,mongodb,mysql,nextjs,nodejs,tailwind)](https://skills.thijs.gg)

+- 🎓 Graduated in Computer Sciences
+- 🔭 I’m currently working on ult-project (A project management system for teams and individuals)
+- 🌱 I’m currently learning more about react, redux, state management and firebase
+- 👯 I’m looking to collaborate on **OpenSource Projects**
+- 💬 Ask me about anything tech related :fire: Anime, movies or a good series to watch :P
+- 📫 How to reach me: :link: https://www.linkedin.com/in/shahid-gillani-70600089/
+- ⚡ Fun fact: I love to travel less travelled roads like literally I have been to places normal tourists wont be able reach :sunglasses:
 <!--
-**sibshahz/sibshahz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**sibshahz/sibshahz** is a ✨ _special_  repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: